How Do I Talk to My Loved Ones About Senior Living?

 - No evidence of meal preparation and/or an empty refrigerator.

 Typically, it is best to limit the conversation to immediate family only.
 A blend of in town and out of town family members is helpful.
-If it makes sense, it is okay to invite your pastor, priest or rabbi.
+If it makes sense, it is okay to invite your spiritual leader.
 Here are some other tips to consider:

 - Ensure that all family members presenting are on the same page .

-- Have a specific agenda & assignments .
+- Have a specific agenda and assignments .

 - Have facts and observations ready to discuss.